FAQs

 What about becoming a Family Dispute Resolution Practitioner?

-Our Gateway program means that having gained accreditation under the National Mediation Accreditation System (see information about approval under NMAS here), participants are entitled to undertake competency in the six compulsory units from the Vocational Graduate Diploma or Graduate Diploma of Family Dispute Resolution (or the higher education provider equivalent).
+Our Gateway program means that having gained accreditation under the Australian Mediation and Dispute Resolution Accreditation System (see information about approval under AMDRAS here), participants are entitled to undertake competency in the six compulsory units from the Vocational Graduate Diploma or Graduate Diploma of Family Dispute Resolution (or the higher education provider equivalent).

 As a result participants becoming accredited as a Family Dispute Resolution Practitioner.